Clone & Push WordPress Multisites

 4. site3.staging.example.com

-Delete this folder, and instead of it, create a directory symbolic link and point it to the public_html in your staging site folder like this:
+SiteGround creates a public_html folder for each new subdomain.
+Delete that folder, then create a symbolic link pointing to the public_html in your staging site folder:

 ln -s ~/www/staging.example.com/public_html ~/www/site1.staging.example.com/public_html